setoi1/Newegg-Webscraper/README.md

-# Newegg-Webscraper
+# Python-Webscraper

 ## Description

-A basic Webscraper built with Python that can be easily edited to accomodate different websites.
+A webscraper built to find certain computer hardware products, prices, and descriptions based on supplied conditions

+Can be modified to scrape other websites with minimal modifications

+## Tech Stack

+- Python
+- Selenium Webdriver